zachcp/datalevin/planner.md

 loop join works well when tuple counts are small.
 Hash join can be used when neither cases are suitable.

-Recently, worst-case optimal multi-way join algorithms are proposed [0] and have been implemented in some commercial DBs, e.g. LogicBlox [4].
-Such join algorithms has also begun to be tried in RDF cases [2].
+Recently, worst-case optimal multi-way join algorithms are proposed [1] and have been implemented in some commercial DBs [10].
+Such join algorithms has also begun to be tried in RDF cases [4].
 In essence, these multi-way algorithms do nested joins one tuple at a time to avoid materializing data that would not be in the results.
 Though optimal for the worst-case, they may not perform better in practice, e.g. when joins are selective.
-They are good at dealing with cases of growing intermediate results [2] for join variables (but not lonely variables).
+They are good at dealing with cases of growing intermediate results [3] for join variables (but not lonely variables).
 So the engine collapses multiple pair-wise joins into one multi-way join when it estimates that the cardinality of intermediate results will be greater than that of the largest of the participating relations, e.g. as often the case in those involving value-value joins.

 ## A* search style query evaluation

-As a major break from the traditional Selinger style query planners [7], where dynamic programming based query planning is done ahead of query execution, our query engine works more like an A* search algorithm, where planning and execution happen in tandem.
+As a major break from the traditional Selinger style query planners [9], where dynamic programming based query planning is done ahead of query execution, our query engine works more like an A* search algorithm, where planning and execution happen in tandem.
 The main reason is to be able to obtain more accurate cost estimation during query execution, rather